-- Posting to other local electronic events calendars as appropriate, and/or - Legal notice to newspapers of record. - o Press releases will be sent to encourage additional media announcements. - Any person may, upon request and payment of a reasonable fee, obtain advance notification of any specific committee meetings. - Any person who inquires, in person or by telephone, concerning the date, time and place of such meetings shall be so informed. - Components of Public Meetings - A sign-in sheet to document attendance; - o Information on the meeting topic that will enable participation, for example, agenda, displays, informational handouts; - Clearly explained opportunity for public participation in the meeting; and - o Documentation of input.
+- Posting at the NLCOG offices. - Additional notice of meetings via: - NLCOG website, - NLCOG social media, - o Posting to other local electronic events calendars as appropriate, and - Notice to newspaper(s). - Media will be notified to encourage additional media announcements. - Any person may, upon request and payment of a reasonable fee, obtain advance notification of any specific committee meetings.
+NLCOG will provide initial notice of upcoming meetings 5 business days in advance for regularly scheduled meetings.
+For non-regular meetings or specially called meetings, NLCOG will provide 24 hours' notice in accordance with the state open meetings laws. - Any person who inquires, in person, by e-mail, or by telephone, concerning the date, time and place of such meetings shall be so informed.